In the section we describe the details of the simple text formatter.

 bodyText:= DefaultBodyText

-object initializes the predefined styles heading
+A StandardTemplate object initializes the predefined styles heading and bodyText to defaultHeading and defaultBodyText respectively.

-Finally we define class StandardDocument
+Finally we define class StandardDocument:

-StandardDocument: Document
+class StandardDocument: Document

-addHeading(H: ref String):
+addHeading(h: ref String):

-addBodyText(B: ref String):
+addBodyText(b: ref String):

 This completes describing the details of the simple text formatting system.